alrieckert/lazarus/components/pochecker/Proj/README.txt

-A standalone application to checks the validity of translated PO files.
+A standalone application to check the validity of translated PO files.
 Uses the same source files as the PoChecker package.